Dinesmart Melbourne 2024

 Share

-StreetSmart’s annual DineSmart fundraising campaign is set to launch on December 1, with diners given the option of adding a $2 donation to their bill at participating restaurants.
-For more than two decades, the hospitality-led initiative has brought together hundreds of restaurants and their diners, raising more than $12 million for grassroots homelessness and community projects.
+From December 1 to 31, you can help raise funds for grassroots homelessness and community projects every time you dine out.
+StreetSmart’s annual fundraising campaign is back, giving diners the option to add a $2 donation to their bill at partner restaurants.
+The hospitality-led initiative has brought together hundreds of restaurants and their diners, raising more than $13 million over the last two decades.

-Taking part is simple.
-Just dine at a participating venue during December, and let the staff know you’re happy to add the $2 donation (or more, if you like) to your bill.
+Taking part is simple: Just dine at a participating venue during December, and let the staff know you’re happy to add the $2 donation (or more, if you’d like) to your bill.
 Dine out and help out this December.

 • The fiery Southeast Asian diner Melburnians and tourists have been queuing for since 2011.
 So why's it still such a hit after all these years?
 The service remains fast and efficient; the energy is always high; and Benjamin Cooper's food continues to nail that sweet spot between flavour, tradition and fun.